 To achieve the purposes of a event in the limited time provided, with the universal benefit of all participants’ being fully engaged, discussions should be focused on the meeting topic at hand.
 All participants must be able and welcome to equitably and effectively participate.
 It is not a violation of these Terms and Conditions to express an opinion, raise research or describe an experience (“articulation”) that is at odds with the opinions of or is offensive to others—if the articulation is part of an on-point discussion of the Event topic at hand and is offered in a manner that does not interfere with others’ reasonable ability and welcome to participate fully.
 That means expressing differing positions with respect and consideration for all, in a manner that reflects intellectual rigor and is demonstrably mindful of minimizing, as reasonably possible, its potential adverse effect on others’ ability to participate.
 (Offering an advance warning of the potential for impact on others is one way to demonstrate such respect and consideration for all.)
 It also means not making an articulation that is reasonably expected to cause offense gratuitously (i.e., unrelated or unnecessary for the work on that topic).
 It means not directing the articulation as a personal attack or put-down of an individual, and not dominating the discussion.
 It further means demonstrating consideration for anyone who appears to be in distress by promptly stopping the cause and demonstrating caring, while still pursuing a way to share pertinent information, with the WEF moderator’s assistance if needed.

 Conference Ombuds Services

-WEF is pleased to announce that it will introduce an Ombuds resource for meeting participants at WEFTEC 2022, October 8-12, 2022, in New Orleans.
+WEF is pleased to announce that it will introduce an Ombuds resource for meeting participants at WEFTEC 2023, Sept.
+30-Oct.
+4, in Chicago.

 Download WEF's official policies to learn more